Introducing Myanmar to a new realm of music

-Now as a professional music producer, he has been trying to bring these genres into Myanmar’s music canon with his post-rock band, Pandelic, and his downtempo electronic music project, Heft.
-He shares with us the anxieties and wins on his ongoing journey to groom a new music genre in his country.
+Now a professional music producer, he has been trying to bring these genres into Myanmar’s music canon with his post-rock band, Pandelic, and his downtempo electronic music project, Heft.
+He shares with us the anxieties and wins during his continuing journey to groom a new music genre in his country.

 You have been described as Myanmar’s first post-rock band in 2017.
 How did it feel introducing a new genre to the country?

-I think there were already some of the listeners who are in love with post-rock music before we started.
+I think there were already some listeners who were in love with post-rock music before we started.
 But you know, it’s a mixed feeling.
 Sometimes, it is really exciting to have our own unique voice and on the other hand, the band can sometimes feel quite isolated here.

-Still, based on the feedback we have gotten so far, we are happy that our band, Pandelic, has become a bridge to connect people who were not familiar with this type of music before into the global post-rock scene.
+Still, based on the feedback we have gotten so far, we are happy that our band has become a bridge to connect people who were not familiar with this type of music with the global post-rock scene.

 My influences come from a pretty wide range of music.
-It can be Classical Indian Traditional Music or some weird Metal influence or even dance music.
-During the time when we were making the first album, Escapade, we were heavily inspired by some works of Tycho, Hammock and the sort.
+It can be classical Indian traditional music, some weird metal influence or even dance music.
+While we were making Escapade, we were heavily inspired by the works of Tycho, Hammock and the sort.

 It must not be easy pushing for a new sound on the scene.
 What were some fears you had about the release of Escapade?

-We were worried that every song in the album had its own unique approach in writing, arrangement and production and that this could feel very unbalanced especially if you listen to the record from end to end.
-I’m glad that somehow we have overcome this.
+Every song on the album has its own unique approach in writing, arrangement and production, and this could feel very unbalanced, especially, if you listen to the record from beginning to end.
+I’m glad that, somehow, we overcame this.

 How have people been responding to Pandelic’s music so far?

 One thing that stood out was a YouTube comment saying it’s music for reading books.
 I guess it’s not wrong.
-Well, we are really happy with the positive feedback we have been getting and it’s coming from all around the world.
-There has also been tremendous demand for the second album, so we are really excited and motivated by that.
+Well, we are really happy with the positive feedback we have been getting, and it’s coming from all around the world.
+There has also been tremendous demand for a second album, so we are really excited and motivated by that.